Fractal states of the Schwinger model: Errors

 \section{Errors}

-The errors occurred in algorithm comes from the two ways.
+The errors that occurred in the algorithm come in two ways.
 First of all, we neglect some amplitudes using fractal ansatzes.
 Secondly, we simplify the structure of the wave function assuming it to be made of exactly the distributions for previous dimensions.
-First type of errors can be easily calculated.
+The first type of error can be easily calculated.
 In Fig.~\ref{fig:Errors} we illustrate the amount of neglected probability for different parameters and different ansatzes.